sshrichard/metacognition-of-AI/README.md

 • The meta-d' experiments consists in submitting type 1 and type 2 tasks to the AI models in order to estimate their meta-d' and $M_{ratio}$.

 • The $c$-calibration experiments consists in submitting a type 1 task and designing the prompts in order to make the AI models calibrate accordingly their type-1 decision criterion $c$ (e.g., by incentivizing caution when responding either S1 or S2).
+The different prompt designs are referred to as the "risk configurations".

 ## Getting started ##